Chair Institute’s Picks for Each Category

 Check Latest Price Read Detailed Review

 The term “active” means different things to different people.
-For younger folks who are involved in sports, mention of an active wheelchair brings to mind an image like this:
+For younger folks who are involved in sports, the mention of an active wheelchair brings to mind an image like this:

 An image of Hurricane Pro Sports Wheelchair